marcmav/security-baseline/README.md

 ---

 ## Why This Project
-Pacman is a powerful package manager, but sometimes uninstalling a package leaves traces behind, but if you're like me, you chose Arch Linux exactly because you want the full control on your machine.
+Pacman is a powerful package manager, but sometimes uninstalling a package leaves traces behind.

+If you're like me, you chose Arch Linux exactly because you want the full control on your machine.

 **unpacman** was created to explore whether it’s possible to go one step further: to provide a complete rollback mechanism, similar to pressing *Ctrl+Z* but for system changes.

 ## How does it work